kirantushar10/Search-Engine-with-Tools-and-Agents/README.md

 ## 🌟 **Overview**

-This project showcases a **search engine powered by intelligent tools and agents**, built using:
+This project demonstrates a **search engine powered by intelligent tools and agents**, built using:

-- 🦙 **Groq LLaMA Model** for fast, accurate reasoning
+- 🦙 **Groq LLaMA** for fast and accurate inference
 - 🔡 **HuggingFace Embeddings** for vector search
-- ⚙️ **LangChain Tools + Agents** for smart orchestration
+- ⚙️ **LangChain Tools + Agents** for orchestrating tool use
+- 📊 **LangSmith** for tracking, debugging, and monitoring agent runs

-The system can search across Wikipedia, ArXiv, and any webpage using a custom loader and retriever.
+The system can search across Wikipedia, ArXiv, and any webpage using a retriever-based custom web tool.

 ---

 ## 🧰 **Tools Used**

 ### 1️⃣ Wikipedia Tool
-Fetches instant, high-level information from Wikipedia.
+Fetches quick, general knowledge information from Wikipedia.

 ### 2️⃣ ArXiv Tool
-Retrieves scientific papers, abstracts, categories, and metadata.
+Retrieves scientific papers, abstracts, and categories from the ArXiv database.

 ### 3️⃣ 🌐 Custom Web Loader Tool (Retriever-Based)
-A custom search tool built using:
+Built using:

-- **WebBaseLoader** → Loads any webpage
+- **WebBaseLoader** → Imports webpage content
-- **RecursiveCharacterTextSplitter** → Breaks content into chunks
+- **RecursiveCharacterTextSplitter** → Breaks content into manageable chunks
-- **HuggingFace Embeddings** → Converts chunks into vector embeddings
+- **HuggingFace Embeddings** → Converts text chunks into vector embeddings
-- **Retriever** → Enables semantic, search-engine-style querying
+- **Retriever** → Enables semantic search over webpage content

-This converts any webpage into a **mini search engine**, allowing the LLaMA agent to pull relevant info.
+This creates a mini search engine from any webpage.

 ---

+## 📊 **LangSmith Tracking**

+This project uses **LangSmith** to:

+- Track agent execution
+- Debug tool usage
+- Visualize model reasoning
+- Monitor performance & latency
+- Store traces for experimentation

+Adding LangSmith makes the workflow transparent and easy to optimize.

+---

 ## ✨ **Key Features**

-✔️ Intelligent agent-powered search
+✔️ Agent-powered multi-source search
-✔️ Wikipedia + ArXiv + Web scraping tools
+✔️ Wikipedia, ArXiv, and web scraping support
 ✔️ Retriever-based semantic search
-✔️ Uses Groq LLaMA for ultra-fast inference
+✔️ Groq LLaMA inference for fast responses
+✔️ HuggingFace Embeddings for vector search
+✔️ LangSmith monitoring & tracing
-✔️ HuggingFace embedding integration
+✔️ Full LangChain integration
-✔️ Smart text chunking
 ✔️ No OpenAI required
-✔️ Runs entirely through LangChain

 ---